turbosquid/ts-publishing-api-go/README.md

 # ts-publishing-api-go
-Golang implementation of TurboSquid Publishing API
+Go implementation of TurboSquid Publishing API

 # Installation
-You can download a compiled version of the ts-publishing-api-go app for your platform.
-The unzipped file can be placed anywhere on your computer that you have read/write access.
+You can download a compiled version of the ts-publishing-api-go app for your platform https://github.com/turbosquid/ts-publishing-api-go/releases.
+The application can be placed anywhere on your computer.

 You can also build your own application as long as you have Go version 1.12 or later.
-Please follow general Go language instructions.
+Please follow general Go language instructions for building.

 # Usage
 ts-publishing-api-go app is a commandline application.
 To run it, go to your command prompt or terminal and change the current working directory to the folder that you installed ts-publishing-api-go.
 Run the following command where "product-folder" is the name of a folder in the current directory that has a product.json definition and files to publish to TurboSquid.